Unco3892/modality-aware-conformal/README.md

 python src/multimodal_calibration/download_caches.py --verify-only
 ```

-Release assets downloaded by hand can be installed from a local directory
+The four `*_embeddings.zip` archives and `SHA256SUMS.txt` on that release page
-instead:
+can also be downloaded by hand and installed from a local directory:

 ```bash
 python src/multimodal_calibration/download_caches.py --archive-dir /path/to/cache_release